 Reheating Corn Tortillas

 Corn tortillas are much preferred by most Mexicans outside of the northern states.
 They lack gluten, the protein that makes flour tortillas so silky and pliable.
-Because of this, they have a much more rustic texture to begin with and will become stiff almost immediately upon cooling.
-Fortunately, corn tortillas will soften considerably and become deliciously fragrant upon reheating.
+Due to this, they have a much more rustic texture and will become stiff almost immediately upon cooling.
+Fortunately, corn tortillas will soften considerably and become deliciously fragrant upon reheating: